alekras/mqtt_client/README.md

 ### Building
 #### Download or clone from SourceForge GIT repository
-Download zip file erl.mqtt.client-vsn-1.0.{x}.zip from project files folder [https://sourceforge.net/projects/mqtt-client/files/versions-1.0.x/], unzip it and rename unziped folder to erl.mqtt.client.
+Download zip file erl.mqtt.client-vsn-1.0.{x}.zip from project files [folder](https://sourceforge.net/projects/mqtt-client/files/versions-1.0.x/), unzip it and rename unziped folder to erl.mqtt.client.
 This is an Eclipse project folder.
 You do not need to use Eclipse to build the client but if you want you can use convenience of Eclipse and Erlide plugin.
 Other way to get the client code is GIT.
 Type command